When someone mentions retirement, one of the first things that come to mind for many is relaxation.

 So when it comes to your mental health, which activity should you be engaging in?

-Brain games are enjoyable, but they may not be the best way to improve your brain.
+Brain games are enjoyable and a great way to overcome boredom, but they may not be the best way to improve your brain.
 Brain training is more like implementing a “system of exercise” for our minds.

 But don’t dismiss brain games as a waste of time.
 They provide mental stimulation and help the brain strengthen with repeated practice — which isn’t surprising given what we know about neuroplasticity.